datacarpentry/spreadsheets-socialsci/_episodes/01-creating-tables.md

 ## More detailed guidelines

-The guidelines above should result in easy to understand data tables.

-For simple data entry there should be no difficulty in applying them.

 Often, spreadsheets we come across are more elaborate, and contain more than data values.
 We often come across spreadsheets where some columns are the result of complex
     formulas combining other columns of data and applying transformations to them.